awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-conversion.md

 Rounds up numeric values when the scale of the input value is greater than the scale of the column\.
 By default, COPY truncates values when necessary to fit the scale of the column\.
 For example, if a value of `20.259` is loaded into a DECIMAL\(8,2\) column, COPY truncates the value to `20.25` by default\.
 If ROUNDEC is specified, COPY rounds the value to `20.26`\.
 The INSERT command always rounds values when necessary to match the column's scale, so a COPY command with the ROUNDEC parameter behaves the same as an INSERT command\.

 TIMEFORMAT \[AS\] \{'*timeformat\_string*' \| 'auto' \| 'epochsecs' \| 'epochmillisecs' \}  <a name="copy-timeformat"></a>
 Specifies the time format\.
 If no TIMEFORMAT is specified, the default format is `YYYY-MM-DD HH:MI:SS` for TIMESTAMP columns or `YYYY-MM-DD HH:MI:SSOF` for TIMESTAMPTZ columns, where `OF` is the offset from Coordinated Universal Time \(UTC\)\.
 You can't include a time zone specifier in the *timeformat\_string*\.
-To load TIMESTAMPTZ data that is in a format different from the default format, specify 'auto'; for more information, see [Using Automatic Recognition with DATEFORMAT and TIMEFORMAT](automatic-recognition.md)\.
-For more information about *timeformat\_string*, see [ DATEFORMAT and TIMEFORMAT Strings](r_DATEFORMAT_and_TIMEFORMAT_strings.md)\.
+To load TIMESTAMPTZ data that is in a format different from the default format, specify 'auto'; for more information, see [Using automatic recognition with DATEFORMAT and TIMEFORMAT](automatic-recognition.md)\.
+For more information about *timeformat\_string*, see [ DATEFORMAT and TIMEFORMAT strings](r_DATEFORMAT_and_TIMEFORMAT_strings.md)\.
 The `'auto'` argument recognizes several formats that aren't supported when using a DATEFORMAT and TIMEFORMAT string\.
 If the COPY command doesn't recognize the format of your date or time values, or if your date and time values use formats different from each other, use the `'auto'` argument with the DATEFORMAT or TIMEFORMAT parameter\.
-For more information, see [Using Automatic Recognition with DATEFORMAT and TIMEFORMAT](automatic-recognition.md)\.
+For more information, see [Using automatic recognition with DATEFORMAT and TIMEFORMAT](automatic-recognition.md)\.
 If your source data is represented as epoch time, that is the number of seconds or milliseconds since January 1, 1970, 00:00:00 UTC, specify `'epochsecs'` or `'epochmillisecs'`\.
 The `'auto'`, `'epochsecs'`, and `'epochmillisecs'` keywords are case\-sensitive\.
 The AS keyword is optional\.